petecarapetyan/cc/doc/reps/git.rocket.md

 - clone
 - import into IDE
 - multiple IDE options
-- code review with rules about:
-  - comments
-  - formatting
-  - unused imports
 - rebase
 - squash
 - remove comments
-- manual merge conflict
-- script
-- follow commit message meta
+- Argh!
+Merge conflict!
+How to fix it.
 - PR
 - shell and/or github desktop
+- How not to panic when things go really bad - which does happen
+- What we won't cover - write permissions on shared repositories
+- branching
-- bitbucket and gitlab
+-

 ## What Content Should We Practice On?